-Swift River is a 4.5 mile point-to-point trail located near Belchertown, Massachusetts and is good for all skill levels.
-The trail is primarily used for walking, fishing, and canoeing and is best used from April until October.
+Swift River is a 3.7 mile out and back trail located near Belchertown, Massachusetts and is good for all skill levels.
+The trail is primarily used for fishing, canoeing, and whitewater kayaking and is best used from April until October.

 Great for fresh water fishing..
 Areas of strong current.
 My father and I used to wade out with our thigh high fishing boot amongst the boulders near the sides of part of this river..fell in a few times..lol..the fresh air,clear water& sounds of nature make this the perfect place to destress

 Very pretty & peaceful.
 Great for kayaking or canoeing.
 A lot of shade.
 Definitely Bring bug-spray if you're there after sunset!